doordeck/doordeck-headless-sdk-flutter/README.md

 ---

 #### `logout()`
-Logs out the current user and clears the stored authentication context, including removing the persistent user ID.
+Logs out the current user and clears the stored authentication context, including removing the persistent storage for any info.

 ```dart
 await DoordeckFlutter.logout();